codebug-nc/NCWD-3C/README.md

 ## Extension
 Finished everything above?
-[Here's](https://github.com/codebug-nc/NashWD-3C-Extension) an exercise you can start on.
+[Go here](https://github.com/codebug-nc/NCWD-2E) to return to your dream vacation website and add some styles to it!!